Stage design

 Part 1: Portfolio

 A compilation of the candidate's own artistic works (drawings, sketches, drafts, models and photos on the topics of spatial perception, architectural representation and free artistic topics) must be submitted to the examination board in the form of a portfolio.
-No restrictive guidelines are set with regard to technique, format and number of works; reproductions (photo, film) are only permitted for sculptural or performative works.
-Works that have been created in the context of various school lessons with given tasks should make up a subordinate part of the portfolio.
+No restrictive guidelines are set with regard to technique, format and number of works; reproductions (photo, film) are only permitted as representations of sculpture or performative works.
+Works that have been created in the context of various school lessons with given tasks may be included in the portfolio but should be kept to a minimum.
 An advisory discussion of the portfolio in advance is possible at any time by personal appointment via the secretary's office and is highly recommended.
-Furthermore, at the end of the summer semester there is the opportunity to get to know the study programme and the department within the framework of the studio tour.
+Furthermore, at the end of the summer semester there is the opportunity to gain an insight into the study programme and the department through a studio tour.
 Information can be obtained from the secretary's office.

-The application form and the portfolio can be handed in at the secretary's office of the department or at the porter's office of the Mozarteum University on the respective dates for handing in the portfolio.
-The portfolio must be sent directly to the department by post (postmark), address:
+The application form and the portfolio can be submitted in person at the departmental secretary's office or at the porter's office of the Mozarteum University on the respective dates for portfolio submission.
+Alternatively, the portfolio can be sent by post to the following address:

 Universität Mozarteum Salzburg